Peu255/Stemu/README.md

 # Stemu
-Stemu is an emulator web shop that i made to make the emulation community better, however I keep updating the web page.
+Stemu is an emulator web shop that I made to make the emulation community better.
+However I keep updating the web page.

 # New Games Added ✔️